Allen1212/trace-ark-trades/README.md

 # trace-ark-trades

-This project records all purchases and sales made by ARK Invest from 11/12/2019 to the present and utilizes pine script to visualize these trades in TradingView.
+This project records all purchases and sales made by [ARK Invest](https://ark-invest.com/) from 11/12/2019 to the present and utilizes [Pine script](https://www.tradingview.com/pine-script-docs/en/v4/index.html) to visualize these trades in [TradingView](https://www.tradingview.com).
 It includes trade records of 251 stocks.
 Through analyzing these trades, I think it's a good beginning to explore how ARK invests and builds your own investing system.

+## Data sources

+I [downloaded]((https://ark-invest.com/wp-content/trades/ARK_Trades.pdf)) trade data from 11/12/2019 - 11/11/2020.
+ From 11/12/2020 to the present, I collected the trade records via subscribing to ARK's trade notifications.
+ You can subscribe to the services from [here](https://ark-funds.com/subscribe).
+ARK will email its trading log to you daily.

 ## Instructions